k-l-lambda/k-l-lambda.github.io/source/_drafts/basal-lineage.md

 At last, I understood why this world was so quiet.

-This was not the center of the future.
+This is not the center of the future.
-It was a preserved origin—a coordinate system deliberately left intact.
+It is a preserved origin—a coordinate system deliberately left intact.

-Within two thousand light-years, space was governed by another kind of “human.”
+Within two thousand light-years, space is governed by another kind of “human.”
-They did not return to Earth often, just as modern humanity does not frequently return to the African Rift Valley.
-But they required certainty about where they had begun.
+They do not return to Earth often, just as modern humanity does not frequently return to the African Rift Valley.
+But they'd like to know where they had begun.

 And this planet—
-this calm, carefully maintained civilization— was that certainty.
+this calm, carefully maintained civilization— offer a certainty.

 When I emerged from the silo, the Sun was setting.
 People still nodded to me with effortless kindness.
 The world remained gentle and stable.

 And suddenly I realized—they were not without ambition.

-They had simply accepted a far older task:
+They had simply accepted an ancient task:

-To become the foundation of civilization, rather than its tower.
+To become the base of civilization, rather than its tower.

 And the tower had already grown among the stars.